-Awardee must attest to DED in the grant application and agreement that funds will only be utilized for activities allowed under the federal grant.
+Awardee must attest to DED in the grant application and award agreement that funds will only be utilized for activities allowed under the federal grant.

-The Awardee must acknowledge and will agree to in the grant application and agreement that any activities performed by the Awardee determined to be unallowable by DED, or State and Federal oversight monitors or auditors must be returned to the DED for utilization on other SLFRF allowable activities or returned to the federal grantor.
+The Awardee must acknowledge and will agree to in the grant application and agreement that any grant funds spent on activities performed by the Awardee determined to be unallowable by DED, or State and Federal oversight monitors or auditors, must be returned to the DED for utilization on other CCPF allowable activities or returned to the federal grantor.